-DEAR TIM: I am building a deck soon, and need some deck-building tips.
-What is the best way to connect a wood beam to the wooden deck posts?
+DEAR TIM: I'm building a deck soon, and need some deck post notching tips.
+What's the best way to connect a wood beam to the wooden deck posts?
 Deck construction is not my strong suit, and I want to make sure the deck does not collapse.
 Doug F., Harleysville, PA

 The bottom line is that you can have multiple tons of weight constantly trying to fall to the ground under the influence of gravity.
 Each year, there are people who get seriously injured and even die from deck collapses.
 The reasons for the structural failures are many, but there is no reason for them to be related to the beam/deck post connection.